As used in this chapter:

 (D) Vacancies among appointed members shall be filled in the manner provided for original appointments.
 Any member appointed to fill a vacancy occurring prior to the expiration of the term for which the member’s predecessor was appointed shall hold office for the remainder of that term.
 Any appointed member shall continue in office subsequent to the expiration of that member’s term until the member’s successor takes office or until a period of sixty days has elapsed, whichever occurs first.

 (E) Members of the commission shall serve without compensation.
-The members who are representatives of the public shall be reimbursed, pursuant to office of budget and management guidelines, for actual and necessary expenses incurred in the performance of official duties.
+Appointed members shall be reimbursed, pursuant to office of budget and management guidelines, for actual and necessary expenses incurred in the performance of official duties.

-(F) The governor shall appoint the chairperson of the commission from among the commission’s voting members.
+(F) The governor shall appoint the chairperson of the commission from among the commission's appointed members.
 The chairperson shall serve a term of two years and may be reappointed.
-The commission shall elect other officers as necessary from among its voting members and shall prescribe its rules of procedure.
+The commission shall elect other officers as necessary from among its members and shall prescribe its rules of procedure.

-(A) The eTech Ohio commission shall appoint an executive director, who shall serve at the pleasure of the commission.
+(A) The broadcast educational media commission shall appoint an executive director, who shall serve at the pleasure of the commission.
 The executive director shall have no authority other than that provided by law or delegated to the executive director by the commission.
 The executive director shall do all of the following:

-(1) Direct commission employees in the administration of all programs of the commission;
+(1) Direct the administration of all programs of the commission;

-(2) Provide leadership and support in extending the knowledge of the citizens of this state by promoting equal access to and use of all forms of educational technology, as directed by the commission;
+(2) Provide leadership and support in extending the knowledge of the citizens of this state by promoting equal access to and use of educational broadcast media, as directed by the commission;

-(3) Provide financial and other assistance to school districts, educational television and radio stations, radio reading services, educational technology organizations, and other educational institutions for the acquisition and utilization of educational technology;
+(3) Provide financial and other assistance to educational television and radio stations, radio reading services, and related organizations and activities;

 (4) Implement policies and directives issued by the commission;